Quick start

 - For tables in

-<textarea>outputs: click inside, then Ctrl+A (select all) → Ctrl+C (copy) → paste into Excel/Sheets. - If a tool produces multiple outputs (e.g., primer list and primer pairs), switch output tabs before copying.
+<textarea>outputs: click inside, then Ctrl+A (select all) → Ctrl+C (copy) → paste into Excel/Sheets. - If a tool produces multiple outputs (e.g., primer list and primer pairs), switch tabs before copying.

 Troubleshooting